mrzzy/ntu-sc1015/README.md

 Number of business per state:
 ![States](assets/state_count.png)

-The yelp dataset may not have cover the businesses at those states mention above, thus explaining the low business level.
-Furthermore, the yelp dataset does not cover every states as there are a total of 50 states in the United States but there is clearly less than 50 based on the graph.

 Next we see if there is any patterns based on the number of open and closed business in each states.
 We can clearly see for those states with higher number of business in total, they have the higher amount of closed business as well.
 Similarly, for those states with low number of business, there are low number of closed business as well.

 Number of business per state (separated into open/closed):
 ![States per open/closed](assets/state_count_is_open.png)

+## Question 5 Verdict
 Thus overall, based on this dataset, we can say that `PA` and `FL` states are high consideration location for business owner to open up their business at.
-However, it is to note that it isn't the most accurate since there are states missing from the dataset and there are extremely low values for several dataset.
+However, it is to note that it isn't the most accurate since Yelp dataset only covers 11 metropolitan areas and there are States not covered from this dataset.

 ## Machine Learning
 ### Problem & ML Algorithms